AI Workshop: learn to build apps with AI →

 Similarly to how we can get an action’s pending state through useActionState, we can use useFormStatus to get a form action’s pending state from a component that’s included in a form.

-For example a submit button component.
-It’s common to be its own component, shared across different forms across the app, so this hook makes it easy to access its containing form’s pending state:
+For example, a submit button component.
+It’s common for it to be its own component, shared across different forms in the app, so this hook makes it easy to access its containing form’s pending state:

 "use client"